 Detroit-born chef, Jason Wrobel, dishes up a sublime fusion of food and humor as host of the new Cooking Channel special, How To Live To 100.
 Known as the “King of Superfoods,” which are powerful ingredients proven to increase your longevity, Jason turns up the heat and whips them up into culinary masterpieces.

-Yup, it’s winter, and unless you live in southern California, your skin is more than likely taking a beating.
-Over the years I’ve spent top-dollar on organic exfoliants from Whole Foods.
-Until last week I never dreamed of creating a DIY exfoliant.
-The ingredient labels on the back of store bought exfoliants make the process seem complex and expensive.
-Luckily, I discovered Keeper of the Home, a website dedicated to organic, DIY living.
-Here are a few of my favorite exfoliant recipes from their site:
+Yup, it’s winter.
+Unless you live in southern California, your skin is more than likely taking a beating.
+Over the years I’ve spent top-dollar on organic exfoliates from Whole Foods.
+Until last week I never dreamed of creating a DIY skin remedy.
+Labels on the back of store bought exfoliates make the process seem complex and expensive.
+Luckily I discovered Keeper of the Home, a website dedicated to organic DIY living.
+Here are a few of my favorite exfoliate recipes from their site…

 Brown Sugar, Honey and Organic Extra-Virgin Olive Oil Scrub